 It is not expected that your Prospectus will be finalized for the Prospectus Colloquium; rather it should represent a coherent and well-articulated dissertation project that satisfies the above criteria.
-Examples of the Prospectus may be available through your advisor or can be requested through Keiser.
+Examples of the Prospectus may be available through your advisor or can be requested through the GA-PA.